 What 85 Years Of Research Says Is The Real Key To Happiness

-Most people assume happiness is mostly about achievement.
-More money, better status, bigger milestones.
-The long-view evidence in Robert Waldinger's interview points in a different direction: the strongest predictor of long-term wellbeing is relationship quality.
+Most people are taught to chase happiness through achievement: more money, stronger status, bigger milestones, a cleaner scoreboard.
+The long-view evidence discussed in Robert Waldinger's interview points in a different direction.
+The strongest predictor of long-term wellbeing is not achievement by itself.
+It is the quality of our relationships.

 This article is for busy professionals who are productive but increasingly disconnected.
-If you run the practical system below for one week, you will improve your social fitness and will improve your day-to-day emotional stability.
+Run the practical system below for one week to improve your social fitness and strengthen the everyday conditions that support emotional stability.

 Key Takeaways